 View our message payload reference for a list of potential payload parameters.

-Text within message payloads can be formatted using a special markup syntax called mrkdwn
+Text within message payloads can be formatted using a special markup syntax called mrkdwn.
+Consult this reference guide to learn everything you can do with mrkdwn.

 Slack provides a range of visual components, called Block Kit, that can be used in messages.
-These blocks can be used to lay out complex information in a way that's easy to digest.
+These blocks can be used to lay out complex information in an understandable way.

 Each block is represented in our APIs as a JSON object.
-Here's an example of a simple section
+Here's an example of a section block:

 {